saiakarsh193/GenVox/dev_log.md

   - `commit=True` in `wandb.log()` also increments the iteration value ([src](https://docs.wandb.ai/ref/python/log)).
 - Added `inference.py` that contains the `TTSModel()` class for handling the inference.
 - Added time formatting in `utils.py` and log printing.
+- Difference between numpy saving formats `.npy` and `.npz` and where to use them ([src](https://stackoverflow.com/questions/54238670/what-is-the-advantage-of-saving-npz-files-instead-of-npy-in-python-regard)).